Last updated 23 August 2021

 - Netsafe provides The best online safety tips for lockdown (not specific to family or sexual violence).

 - The Government has released an app, called the NZ COVID Tracer app.
 The app is a way to keep a record on your phone of the places you go.
 This information would only be used for tracing contacts related to COVID-19.
 You do not have to install or use the app.
+You are required to keep track of busy places and events that you go to.
+You can use other methods to keep track of where you go.
+See official information from the government on Keeping track of where you have been.
 You can read questions and answers about the app from the Ministry of Health.

 NetSafe has information for: